 The following recommendations are presented as a guide in the compilation of construction specifications.
 The recommendations are not comprehensive contract documents and should not be utilized as such.
-Although underground facilities such as septic tanks, cesspools, basements, and dry wells were not encountered, such features may be encountered during construction.
+Although underground facilities such as septic tanks, cesspools, basements, and dry wells were not encountered, such features might be encountered during construction.
 These features should be demolished or abandoned in accordance with the recommendations of the geotechnical engineer.
 Such measures may include backfill with 2-sack ABC/cement slurry.

-It is recommended that all vegetation and deleterious materials be removed at the commencement of site grading activities.
-Following the removal of the above listed items, the uppermost 8.0 inches of the native soils must be reworked to establish a stable condition.
-All final compaction shall be as specified herein.
+It is recommended that all vegetation, remnants associated with the demolished structures (inclusive of slabs, foundations, abandoned utilities and pool shell) and all deleterious matter within the proposed building areas be removed prior to site work.

+A minimum of 8.0 inches of the exposed surface soils should be scarified, moisture processed and compacted as specified herein.
 The scarification and compaction requirement applies to cut situations as well as fill situations.